tryton/tryton-client/doc/usage.rst

 like choosing a menu item or clicking some action buttons.
 All tabs include titles which show the name of the provided view.

+:term:`Tabs` can be arranged by Drag and Drop.

 __ TDI_

 .. _TDI: http://en.wikipedia.org/wiki/Tabbed_document_interface

 ..
-Note:: Inside :term:`views` there could be tabs, too.
+Note:: Inside :term:`views` there can be tabs, too.

 Main Menu
 +++++++++